mtmse/speech-synthesis-server/README.md

 The synthesizing is hidden behind a REST API.
 A Java client is available that can can be used instead of connecting to the raw REST interface.
-For more information, look in the sub project `client`.
+For more information, look in the sub project `client`

 An [example implementation](client/src/test/java/se/mtm/speech/synthesis/ClientTestMain.java)
 is available in `client/src/test/java/se/mtm/speech/synthesis/ClientTestMain.java`.